gonanmusic/TRX_GAZFEE/README.md

 - Windows7 (min) / MacOS BigSur (Min) / Linux (Debian Based & Hat based distrib)
 - 2Gb RAM or More
 - Python 3.12 (Doesn't work with Python 3.13)
-- Last version of HomeBrew (For Macos)
+- Latest version of HomeBrew (For Macos)
-- Last version of Tronpy Library
+- Latest version of Tronpy Library

 HOW TO INSTALL Python :
 Open your terminal on your computer on your Text Editor like VS code.